microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ![Hand's On Lab Architecture](assets/architecture-overview.png)

 1. You will use Azure Load Testing to be able to simulate the traffic on your system
-1. The requests to get the transcriptions and upload an audio will all pass through the API Management
+1. All requests will go through APIM (API Management).
+This includes the requests for fetching transcriptions and for uploading audio files.
-1. The first Azure Function will be a standard one and will be mainly responsible of uploading the audio to the Storage Account.
+1. The first Azure Function (standard function) will be mainly responsible of uploading the audio file to the Storage Account.
-1. An event of creation of a new blob (when an audio is uploaded) in the Storage Account will trigger an Event Grid
+1. Whenever a blob is uploaded to the Storage Account, a BlobCreated event will be emitted to Event Grid
-1. The Event Grid System Topic will in real time send the event to wake up an Azure Durable Function
+1. The Event Grid System Topic will push the event (in real time) to trigger the Azure Durable Function
 1. The Azure Durable Function will start processing the audio file
-1. Then the Azure Durable Function will send the audio for transcription and ask by interval the speech to text service the status of the transcription
+1. The Azure Durable Function will use the Speech To Text service for audio transcription.
+It will use the Monitor pattern to check every few seconds if the transcription is done.
-1. The Speech to text service will return the entire transcription
+1. The Azure Durable Function will retrieve the transcription from the Speech to Text service
-1. The transcription will be sent to the Azure Open AI instance to have a summary of the audio
+1. The Azure Durable Function will use Azure Open AI to generate a summary of the audio file from the transcription
-1. The Azure Durable Function will then store the transcript and his summary in a Cosmos DB Database
+1. The Azure Durable Function will then store the transcription and its summary in Cosmos DB

-You will also discover:
+You will also learn:
-- Use managed identity to secure the access to other Azure services.
+- How to use managed identity to secure the access to Azure services.
-- How to retrieve logs from the Azure Functions.
+- How to monitor and observe Azure Functions

 ## Programming language